 The Fantasy Zone will also discuss how these breakout players influence the waiver wire, injury updates, and lineup changes.
 Jurenka, however, said he wasn’t sure if the Fantasy Zone would have the same coverage as the NFL Network does during the season.

 Microsoft is also in talks to add more fantasy football league providers to the NFL app.
 Right now, it just has the NFL.com.
 “They are ones you would expect,” Jurenka said about the potential new partners.
 I scribbled down “Yahoo,” one of the big three fantasy football options, on the back of my notebook and flashed it to him, and he and Microsoft Xbox and Surface PC manager guffawed.
 “The big leagues you expect, the one you wrote down, the one you just mentioned [ESPN], another big one as well — we’re working hard to bring those to Xbox this year.
-We’ll see how hard we get.”
+We’ll see how far we get.”

 That other big one is likely CBS.com, one of the big three in fantasy football.